grimery/Adventure.Land/README.md

 - Ranger
 - Merchant

 The merchant is the most capable character so far.
-Most people only use it to sell things on the marketplace.
+Most people only use him to sell things on the marketplace.
-Because the merchant cannot generate gold on it's own, it acts as support-character for the party, so they don't get interrupted and can keep farming 100% of the time.
+My code takes a different approach: Because the merchant cannot generate gold on his own, he acts as support-character for the party, so they don't get interrupted and can keep farming 100% of the time.

 ## What the code does

-This is a work in progress, and things might change.
+This is a work in progress, and things will change.
 I don't have a high level yet, and can only farm low level enemies.
-Once I can go for harder enemies, the code will certainly change.
+Once I can go for harder enemies, the code will most certainly change a lot.

 Here's a list of what the code is capable of so far: